dreger/kqdreger.com/README.md

-# Kyle's notes
+# Kyle loves you

-A small weblog edited by Kyle Dreger.
-Hosted on [Github](http://github.com/kyledreger)
+I hope you enjoy this tiny site.